TECNO-S 240

 Standard handle

-Handle without emergency function that can be operated on both sides.
+Handle without emergency function, operable from both sides.

 Handle with emergency device

-Handle with emergency function for emergency exists (special lock).
-Operated on both sides.
+Handle with emergency function for emergency exits (special lock).
+Operable from both sides.

-To be installed on semi-fixed leafs of doors with two leaves.
+To be installed on semi-fixed leaves of double-leaf doors.

-Marvon has tested and certified its handles in collaboration with excellent clients in authorized laboratories, located in different European countries.
+Marvon has tested and certified its handles in partnership with excellent clients at authorised laboratories located in various European countries.

 Passive fire protection